 Restrict the suppression of compile-time checks to where the suppression is functionally essential.

-Use inherently unsafe operations only when they are functionally essential.
+Use inherently unsafe operations only when they are functionally essential and document each usage at the site of that usage.

 Clearly identify program code that suppresses checks or uses unsafe operations.
 This permits the focusing of review effort to examine whether the function could be performed in a safer manner.